 Chemotherapy.
 Currently, the standard first-line treatment options include chemotherapy regimens that contain cisplatin or carboplatin.
 These regimens include MVAC (rarely), dose-dense MVAC, and gemcitabine-cisplatin.
 Carboplatin regimens, such as with gemcitabine, can be used to treat people with metastatic urothelial cancer who cannot receive cisplatin.
 Chemotherapy with docetaxel or paclitaxel or pemetrexed are options for later-line treatment.

-Immunotherapy.
+Immunotherapy (updated 03/2021).
 Systemic immunotherapy has changed how metastatic urothelial cancer is managed.
-The FDA has approved 5 immune checkpoint inhibitors (see “Immunotherapy” in Types of Treatment) for the treatment of people with metastatic disease whose disease is not shrunk or stabilized by platinum-based chemotherapy.
+The FDA has approved several immune checkpoint inhibitors (see “Immunotherapy” in Types of Treatment) for the treatment of people with metastatic disease whose disease is not shrunk or stabilized by platinum-based chemotherapy.
 However, the only immunotherapy that has shown to help people live longer in this setting in a phase 3 clinical trial is pembrolizumab.
-Switch maintenance therapy with avelumab is also shown to make people live longer if there is no cancer growth with platinum chemotherapy.
+Switch maintenance therapy with avelumab is also shown to make people live longer and reduce the risk of the cancer worsening if there is no cancer growth with platinum-based chemotherapy.
 People are strongly encouraged to talk with their doctors about whether immunotherapy is right for them.
-Changes to these regimens or the use of new treatment regimens aimed at helping patients live longer and improve their quality of life are being studied in clinical trials.
+Changes to these regimens or the use of new treatment regimens aiming at helping patients live longer, have lower risk of recurrence, and improve their quality of life are being studied in many clinical trials.

 Targeted therapy.
 In 2019, the FDA approved erdafitinib to treat people with locally advanced or metastatic urothelial carcinoma after platinum chemotherapy did not stop the cancer.
 Erdafitinib is a targeted therapy aimed at the DNA changes in the FGFR2 or FGFR3 genes.
 Patients must have their tumor tested for these changes to be able to receive the treatment.
 The FDA also approved enfortumab vedotin-ejfv (Padcev), an antibody-drug conjugate, to treat locally advanced (unresectable) or metastatic urothelial carcinoma in people who have also received a PD-1 or PD-L1 immune checkpoint inhibitor and platinum chemotherapy.
 Learn more in the “Therapies using medication” section in Types of Treatment.